 A Food Handler is anyone that prepares, handles or serves food as part of their day-to-day job.
 There are many professions that handle food in some capacity even if it is not the main focus of their job and under Australian law, they must be trained in food safety.

 A Food Safety Supervisor is a little different.
 In many parts of Australia, including Queensland, New South Wales, Victoria and the Australian Capital Territory, it is a legal requirement that at least one person from every food business is nominated as a Food Safety Supervisor.
-This is necessary in order for food businesses to obtain a food business license, which is required to operate legally.
+This is necessary in order for food businesses to obtain a food business licence, which is required to operate legally.

 Food Safety Supervisors need to undertake more comprehensive food safety training than Food Handlers.
 This training can also delivered via an online short course.
 Food Safety Supervisors require Level 1 and Level 2 training - whereas Food Handlers only need Level 1 training, or it's equivalent.

 Often those embarking on Food Safety Supervisor training have already done Level 1 and only need to complete the Level 2 part of the course.

 When you've completed all of the quizzes and finalised your Observer Report, you need to complete a form on the course page called the ‘Final Submission’.
 This only takes about five minutes - we need to ask you a few questions and confirm that you completed the course without assistance.